Jessica Yaniv

-Jessica Yaniv (whose legal name is Jessica Simpson) is a Canadian transgender activist in British Columbia who is best known for filing at least 15 complaints of discrimination on the basis of gender identity against various beauty salons after they refused to wax her male genitalia.
+Jessica Simpson, commonly known by her former legal name, Jessica Yaniv, is a Canadian transgender activist in British Columbia who is best known for filing at least 15 complaints of discrimination on the basis of gender identity against various beauty salons after they refused to wax her male genitalia.
 The complaints were filed with the British Columbia Human Rights Tribunal in 2018 and 2019.
 It was the first major case of alleged transgender discrimination in retail in Canada.
 In 2019, the Tribunal rejected her complaints and ruled Yaniv had racist motives.
 In following years, Yaniv has gone on to make additional complaints of discrimination, libel and privacy breach.

 In 2019, she displayed a taser in a livestreamed YouTube video, resulting in her arrest.
 Yaniv was found guilty of a charge of possession of a prohibited weapon, and sentenced to a conditional discharge, along with receiving probation and a firearms prohibition.

 Early life, education, and career

 Yaniv says that since she was six, she has considered herself transgender, but was afraid to be open about it.
 In her teens she was treated for gender identity disorder with associated depression, anxiety, and attention-deficit hyperactivity disorder.

 Yaniv attended Kwantlen Polytechnic University in Surrey, British Columbia, studying computer science.

-In 2008, she gained her first public attention, when she used Facebook to call for a National Sex Day on August 21.
+In 2008, Yaniv gained public attention when she used Facebook to call for a "National Sex Day" on August 21.
 As part of the campaign, she sent out free condoms on request.
-She later revealed it was a viral marketing promotion.
-The promotion attracted over 100,000 Facebook users.
+Over 130,000 users joined the event's Facebook group.
+She later revealed it was "all marketing".

 Yaniv worked in call centres and tech support.
 That led to her creating her own business, which provided internet support to customers.
 She ran the business for several years under her birth name, before legally changing her first name to "Jessica", while keeping her last name.
 From 2012 to 2017, Yaniv worked for the American vocal group Cimorelli, managing their social media and marketing products endorsed by Cimorelli.
 She also acted as public relations manager for the American house music singer Chelsko.

 Activism

 Yaniv is known in the Township of Langley for her advocacy on a number of issues before Township council.
 The issues she spoke on included providing feminine hygiene products, funding of her campaign for the Miss BC pageant title, and single-use plastics.
-Her advocacy of gender issues included seeking an end to gender based segregation in physical education classes.
+Her advocacy of gender issues included seeking an end to gender-based segregation in physical education classes.

 She also proposed and was an advocate for the "all-bodies swim" at a Langley township public pool.
 The proposed event was to be for ages 12 and up, with clothing above the waist optional, and with parents and caretakers prohibited.